 What you need to know about the Moveable Transactions Act:

 The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament in May 2023.
-When it comes into force, the Act will make fundamental, far reaching, changes to the commercial landscape in Scotland which will have a particular impact on lenders, borrowers, and insolvency practitioners.
+The Act will make fundamental, far reaching, changes to the commercial landscape in Scotland which will have a particular impact on lenders, borrowers, and insolvency practitioners.

-The Act comes into force on 1 April 2025, and will modernise the law relating to the creation of security over contractual rights and creates a new security right (the statutory pledge) that can be used to secure moveable assets.
+The Act came into force on 1 April 2025, and modernises the law relating to the creation of security over contractual rights and creates a new security right (the statutory pledge) that can be used to secure moveable assets.

 What is changing?

-When the Act comes into force, it will change how companies create security over their Scottish assets.
+The Act changes how companies create security over their Scottish assets.
 It will be easier to use valuable contractual rights, such as the right to receive rental income, as security for borrowings.
-It will also be possible for companies to create a new type of security called a statutory pledge over their moveable assets in Scotland, such as plant and machinery, vehicle and intellectual property.
-Currently the only way to create security over these types of assets is to transfer possession of them to a lender or grant a floating charge.
+It is also now possible for companies to create a new type of security called a statutory pledge over their moveable assets in Scotland, such as plant and machinery, vehicles, shares and intellectual property.
+Previously, the only way to create security over these types of assets was to transfer possession of them or title to them to a lender or grant a floating charge.

-It is anticipated that prior to coming into force on 1 April, the Act will be updated to permit statutory pledges to be granted over shares in Scottish companies.
-If a statutory pledge could be granted over shares, it would no longer be necessary to transfer title to the shares to a lender to create fixed security.
-This would be a welcome development as the requirement to take title to the shares makes security over shares in Scottish companies unattractive to some lenders.
+Following 1 April, it is now possible for a statutory pledge to be granted over shares in Scottish companies which means it is no longer necessary to transfer title to the shares to a lender to create fixed security.
+This is a very welcome development in Scots law as the requirement to take title to the shares made security over shares in Scottish companies unattractive to some lenders.

 The Act also introduces a new Register of Assignations.
 Assigned claims may either be intimated or, alternatively, registered at the Register of Assignations.
 The introduction of a register makes it possible for an assignation in respect of a future claim – this was previously impossible given that a future claim could not be appropriately intimated.